Witt vectors, semirings, and total positivity: Introduction

 There is also a larger purpose to this chapter, which is to show that the formalism of (commutative) semirings---and more broadly, scheme theory over $\bN$---is a natural and well-behaved formalism, both in general and in its applications to Witt vectors and positivity.
 It has gotten almost no attention from people working with scheme theory over $\bZ$, but it deserves to be developed seriously---and independently of any applications, which are inevitable in my view.
 Let me conclude with some words on this.

 Arithmetic algebraic geometry can be regarded as the study of systems of polynomials equations over $\bZ$.
 Such a system is equivalent to a presentation of a $\bZ$-algebra; so one could say that arithmetic algebraic geometry is the study of the category of $\bZ$-algebras.
 Of course, arithmetic algebraic geometers study many other objects, such as nonaffine schemes over $\bZ$, line bundles over them, and so on, but let us consider these as objects of derived interest, as tools for understanding polynomial equations.
-More to the point, they are formally inevitable once we allow ourselves the category of $\bZ$-algebras and some general category theory.
+In fact, many such concepts are formally inevitable once we allow ourselves the category of $\bZ$-algebras and some general category theory.

 Let me recall how this works for algebraic spaces.
 The category of affine schemes is defined to be the opposite of the category of rings.
 It has a Grothendieck topology on it, the fppf topology, where covers are given by fppf algebras, those that are faithfully flat and finitely presentable.
 The category of all algebraic spaces over $\bZ$ (a slight enlargement of the category of schemes) is what one gets by taking the closure of the category of affine schemes under adjoining arbitrary coproducts and quotients by fppf equivalence relations.